Mr-Ming/Github-DashBoard/README.md

 The dashboard provide the following summarizations:

 Most popular repositories by:
-Stars
+1. Stars
-Forks
+2. Forks
-Contributors
+3. Contributors
-Top internal contributors: these should be the users who are public members of the organization ranked by their contributions to repositories belonging to the organization.
+4. Top internal contributors: these should be the users who are public members of the organization ranked by their contributions to repositories belonging to the organization.
-(buggy) Top external contributions: same as internal contributors, except for users who are not public members of the organization.
+5. Top external contributions: same as internal contributors, except for users who are not public members of the organization.

 ![Alt text](https://user-images.githubusercontent.com/2894340/48678718-009f7d80-eb55-11e8-9269-50299bfeb248.png "Image")